UTF-8: Byte-order mark

 If the Unicode byte-order mark is at the start of a UTF-8 file, the first three bytes will be 0xEF, 0xBB, 0xBF.

 The Unicode Standard neither requires nor recommends the use of the BOM for UTF-8, but warns that it may be encountered at the start of a file trans-coded from another encoding.
 While ASCII text encoded using UTF-8 is backward compatible with ASCII, this is not true when Unicode Standard recommendations are ignored and a BOM is added.
-A BOM can confuse software that isn't prepared for it but can otherwise accept UTF-8, e.g. programming languages that permit non-ASCII bytes in string literals but not at the start of the file.
+A BOM can confuse software that is not prepared for it but can otherwise accept UTF-8, e.g. programming languages that permit non-ASCII bytes in string literals but not at the start of the file.
 Nevertheless, there was and still is software that always inserts a BOM when writing UTF-8, and refuses to correctly interpret UTF-8 unless the first character is a BOM (or the file only contains ASCII).

 Comparison to UTF-16

 For a long time there was considerable argument as to whether it was better to process text in UTF-16 or in UTF-8.
 The primary advantage of UTF-16 is that the Windows API required it for access to all Unicode characters (UTF-8 was not fully supported in Windows until May 2019).
 This caused several libraries such as Qt to also use UTF-16 strings which propagates this requirement to non-Windows platforms.

-In the early days of Unicode there were no characters greater than and combining characters were rarely used, so the 16-bit encoding was effectively fixed-size.
+In the early days of Unicode, there were no characters greater than and combining characters were rarely used, so the 16-bit encoding was effectively fixed-size.
 Some believed fixed-size encoding could make processing more efficient, but any such advantages were lost as soon as UTF-16 became variable width as well.

-The code points – take 3 bytes in UTF-8 but only 2 in UTF-16.
+The code points – take three bytes in UTF-8 but only two in UTF-16.
 This led to the idea that text in Chinese and other languages would take more space in UTF-8.
-However, text is only larger if there are more of these code points than 1-byte ASCII code points, and this rarely happens in real-world documents due to spaces, newlines, digits, punctuation, English words, and markup.
+However, text is only larger if there are more of these code points than one-byte ASCII code points, and this rarely happens in real-world documents due to markup, along with spaces, newlines, digits, punctuation, English words, etc.

 UTF-8 has the advantages of being trivial to retrofit to any system that could handle an extended ASCII, not having byte-order problems, and taking about half the space for any language using mostly Latin letters.